jotasprout/Sprout-Autumn-P1c/README.md

 ### User Stories:
 - Users can register as Employee or Manager
 - Users can login

+Employees
-- Employees can submit expense requests
+- can submit expense requests
-- Managers can review requests
+- See all their tickets
+- Filter Tickets by Status, Date

+Manaagers
-- Managers can either approve or deny requests
+- Can either approve or deny requests
+- See All Users
+- Filter Users by UserID, UserRole
+- See All Tickets
+- Filter Tickets by Status, UserName, UserID, UserRole, Date

 ### Technology:
 - C#